MF Global seeks sale, hires restructuring advisers

-NEW YORK MF Global Holdings Ltd MF.N was in talks on Sunday with possible buyers with the goal "squarely" of doing a deal, though all options remained on the table as the firm hired restructuring and bankruptcy advisers, sources familiar with the situation said.
+NEW YORK MF Global Holdings Ltd MF.N was in talks on Sunday with possible buyers with the aim "squarely" on doing a deal, a person briefed on the matter said, though all options remained on the table as the firm hired restructuring and bankruptcy advisers.

+The securities company had hired firms Skadden, Arps, Slate, Meagher & Flom and Weil, Gotshal & Manges to prepare potential restructuring options, the Wall Street Journal reported in its electronic edition.

-Sullivan & Cromwell's restructuring and mergers teams have joined the long roster of those advising MF Global, one source familiar with the situation said.
+Sullivan & Cromwell's restructuring practice has also joined the roster of those advising MF Global, the newspaper reported.
+Non-restructuring lawyers at Sullivan are working on the situation as well, the newspaper said.

-Weil, Gotshal & Manges was also hired to prepare potential restructuring options, a second source familiar with the situation said.
-The sources could not be identified by name because the talks were not public.

-Weil would focus on MF Global's UK subsidiary if it needed to pursue a formal restructuring overseas, The Wall Street Journal reported in its electronic edition.

 MF Global declined to comment.